 - Apply a small amount of 12 percent gel cream to your fingertips and massage it into your skin.
 Avoid getting any near your eyes.
 Let the product dry naturally on your face.
 Let the product remain on your face for two to five minutes.
 Remove with a washcloth dampened with water.
-Wash your hands thoroughly afterwards.
+Wash your hands thoroughly afterward.

 - Moisturize your skin every morning with this Glycolic acid cream.
 If you have no adverse reaction, you can apply it in the evening, too.